Professional Reporting Guidelines for KFF Staff and Freelance Journalists:

-The standards outlined here apply to all editorial employees and to the work they produce for KFF Health News, whether it appears in print, online, on social media, on television, or on any other platform.
-KFF Health News journalists who accept invitations to appear on other outlets or in other media forums should be mindful that their remarks require the same care, discretion, and neutrality as their KFF Health News published reports.
+The guidelines outlined here apply to all editorial employees and freelancers and to the journalism they produce for KFF, whether it appears in print, online, on social media, on radio or television, or on any other platform.
+KFF’s journalists must also adhere to KFF’s standards and practices.
+KFF journalists who accept invitations to appear on other outlets or in other media forums should be mindful that their remarks require the same care, discretion, and neutrality as their published reports.

-When uncertainty arises about the application of these guidelines, the primary goal always should be to protect KFF Health News’ and KFF’s integrity.
+When uncertainty arises about the application of these guidelines or KFF’s standards and practices, the primary goal always should be to protect KFF’s integrity.
 When in doubt, do not be shy about asking questions or raising issues with your supervisors.
-A robust, continuing discussion of ethics at all levels of the newsroom is essential to producing first‐rate journalism.
+A robust, continuing discussion of ethics at all levels is essential to producing first‐rate journalism.

 Content